 Vivien is part of a growing cohort of consumers who want to be able to trace the sources of the food they feed their families all the way back to the farm.
 Mintel, a global market research company, named traceability—the ability to see where food comes from, what it’s made with, and by whom—one of the five most important food and drink trends for 2018.
 According to Mintel, the trend is fueled by “widespread distrust” in how our food is made, the “need for reassurance about the safety and trustworthiness” of food, and the increasing use of natural, ethical and environmental claims on packaging.
-Other consumer research points out that over half of consumer purchases are driven by health, safety, social impact and experience—all of which require transparency and traceability.
+While more recent data from Mintel is not available, other consumer research points out that over half of consumer purchases are driven by health, safety, social impact and experience—all of which require transparency and traceability.

 These changes in consumer’s expectations can be seen most vividly in the so-called “locavore” movement.
 Thanks to a greatly shortened supply chain, when a consumer buys beets at her town’s farmer’s market, she knows just where to turn if there is a problem.
 The consumer feels good about the purchase for many reasons: local food is perceived to be safer, more environmentally friendly, more supportive of the community—and more trustworthy.
 While “local” is an undefined term—it can mean anywhere between forty and four hundred miles—it resonates with consumers as being higher quality, fresher and more authentic.
-The local food market in the U.S. is expected to nearly double between 2014 and 2019, when it is estimated to hit $20.2 billion.
+The local food market in the U.S. topped $9.1 billion in 2020.

 Most consumers, however, are unlikely to buy all their food from local sources.
 You’d be hard-pressed to find a New Yorker willing to forgo his leafy green salad in winter or a Midwesterner who will do without avocados from Mexico or blueberries from Chile.
 But the supply chains for these foods can stretch thousands of miles and up to a year or more.
 And problems like the five deaths caused by romaine lettuce tainted with E.coli bacteria issue this summer only heighten consumers’ fears about the food they buy.